atolab/zenoh-web/content/docs/migration_1.0/Python.md

 ### Encoding

-`zenoh.Value` has been split in `zenoh.ZBytes` and `zenoh.Encoding`.
-Put and other operations now require a `ZBytes` payload, and accept an optional `Encoding`; there is no more auto-encoding from the payload type.
+`zenoh.Value` has been split into `zenoh.ZBytes` and `zenoh.Encoding`.
+Put and other operations now require a `ZBytes` payload, and accept an optional `Encoding`; the encoding is no longer automatically deduced from the payload type.

 ```python
 session.put("my/keyexpr", 42) # default encoding `zenoh/bytes`session.put("my/keyexpr", 42, encoding=zenoh.Encoding.ZENOH_INT64)